browserify/browserify/README.markdown

 This option defaults to false.
 If `opts.watch` is set to true, default watch arguments are assumed or you can pass in an object to pass along as the second parameter to `fs.watchFile()`.

+### fastmatch :: Boolean or Object

+The fastmatch uses a regular expression for resolving requires.
+This is much faster then the AST method used by detective but will likely fail on minified or obfuscated code.

 b.bundle()
 ----------